frankplus/meta-openharmony/recipes-openharmony/images/README.md

     bitbake openharmony-standard-image

+You may encounter error `RPC failed` during fetching files from gitee.com.
+In order to fix it, run following commands:

+    git config --global http.postBuffer 1048576000
+    git config --global https.postBuffer 1048576000

+and rebuild the image.

-To run it, run the this commands after successfully completing the above build command:
+To run the image, run this command after successfully completing the above build command:

     runqemu serialstdio nographic slirp